SkillSurf/art_of_aicd/index.md

     - Welcome Speech by Dr. Subramaniam Thayaparan
     - Awareness Session for CASS CEDA SL Chapter by Mr. Kavinga Upul Ekanayaka
     - “Unlocking Sri Lanka's Potential in the Integrated Circuit Industry: Opportunities, Challenges, and the Role of Policy in Driving Semiconductor Innovation” by Dr. Shan Jayasinghe
-    - "Why should you choose a career in IC design?"
-Keynote Speech by Dr. Nilan Udayanga
+    - "The Heart of Innovation: Choosing a Career in Analog IC Design" Keynote Speech by Dr. Nilan Udayanga
     - The basic model of the MOSFET and how to build an inverter out of MOSFETs
     - Introduction to the Inverter Analog IC Design flow
     - How to set up IIC-OSIC tools